cosmi/cornet/README.md

 Those are based on Ruby's Sprockets library - which is a nice abstraction for an Object-Oriented, MVC based framework like Ruby on Rails, but in my opinion does not work well with composable, functional one like Compojure.

-First, simple, nameless library for my own projects was created.
+First, simple, nameless library for our in-house projects was created.
 Then, I tried to build a bigger framework, [Causeway](http://github.com/cosmi/causeway).
 It works nicely, but is big and bulky, and the asset pipeline is only a small part of it.
 Finally, all my experience with creating asset pipelines for Clojure has been put into Cornet.
 And I believe it is the ultimate thing (although not so many features are implemented yet).